MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 ## Other use cases

 Up to this point, we've focused on using application proxy to publish on-premises apps externally while enabling single sign-on to all your cloud and on-premises apps.
-However, there are other use cases for App Proxy that are worth mentioning.
+However, there are other use cases for application proxy that are worth mentioning.
 They include:

 * **Securely publish REST APIs**.
 When you have business logic or APIs running on-premises or hosted on virtual machines in the cloud, application proxy provides a public endpoint for API access.
 API endpoint access lets you control authentication and authorization without requiring incoming ports.
 It provides additional security through Microsoft Entra ID P1 or P2 features such as multi-factor authentication and device-based Conditional Access for desktops, iOS, MAC, and Android devices using Intune.
 To learn more, see [How to enable native client applications to interact with proxy applications](./application-proxy-configure-native-client-application.md) and [Protect an API by using OAuth 2.0 with Microsoft Entra ID and API Management](/azure/api-management/api-management-howto-protect-backend-with-aad).
 * **Remote Desktop Services** **(RDS)**.
 Standard RDS deployments require open inbound connections.
 However, the [RDS deployment with application proxy](./application-proxy-integrate-with-remote-desktop-services.md) has a permanent outbound connection from the server running the connector service.
 This way, you can offer more applications to users by publishing on-premises applications through Remote Desktop Services.
 You can also reduce the attack surface of the deployment with a limited set of two-step verification and Conditional Access controls to RDS.